ganainy/appium-traverser/docs/INSTALLATION_AND_CLI_GUIDE.md

 - `--enable-focus-area ID_OR_NAME` — Enable by index or name substring.
 - `--disable-focus-area ID_OR_NAME` — Disable by index or name substring.
 - `--move-focus-area --from-index N --to-index M` — Reorder areas (1-based indices).
+- `--add-focus-area` — Add a new focus area with description and priority.
+- `--edit-focus-area` — Edit an existing focus area.
+- `--remove-focus-area` — Remove a focus area.
+- `--import-focus-areas` — Import focus areas from a file.
+- `--export-focus-areas` — Export current focus areas to a file.

 ---